ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 ![Spring Initializr with recommended settings for a BFF with Spring, using Beagle Spring Starter](/shared/image%20%288%29.png)

-- These settings are:
+- The settings are:
-  - Maven dependency manager;
+1. Maven dependency manager;
-  - Kotlin with JAR packaging and Java 8+ compatibility;
+2. Kotlin with JAR packaging and Java 8+ compatibility;
-  - Spring Boot Actuator dependency.
+3. Spring Boot Actuator dependency;
-- Click `GENERATE` to download a zip file containing your project.
+4. Click `GENERATE` to download a zip file containing your project;
-- Unzip the file and open the extracted folder in your IDE.
+5. Unzip the file and open the extracted folder in your IDE.
   {{% /tab %}}
   {{< /tabs >}}